 Recurring donations are a huge trend in fundraising.
-Recurring donations are smaller amounts given over a set period of time (weekly, monthly, trimestral).
+Recurring donations are smaller amounts given over a set period of time (weekly, monthly, quarterly).

 So, why does it work?
 A recurring donation provides a stable flow of income and shows your donor is invested in the long-term.

-According to The Global Giving Report, It is actually the only form of giving that is boosting every year!
+According to The Global Giving Report, it is actually the only form of giving that is increasing every year!

 There are many benefits to developing a recurring donation program, including:

-- Improved flow of income to your organization
+- A steady flow of donations to your organization

-- The ability to plan farther into the future financially
+- Able to plan farther into the future financially

-- Saves precious time and resources.
+- Saves you precious time and resources.
 You don’t have to keep asking for donations!

 According to the 2019 Global NGO Technology Report, 54% of donors worldwide prefer to donate online with a credit or debit card.
-This is an impressive source of potential, so prepare accordingly!
-Your website should be calibrated to accept online donations.
+This is an impressive source of potential, so you should plan accordingly!
+Your website should be set up to accept online donations.

 Online donations streamline the fundraising process for you and your donors!
-The physical paper-handling of offline donations eat-up time and energy: reminding the donor to send the check, post office delays, entering the check manually into your accounting system, adding contact information into your database, sending thank you letters & tax receipts, trips to the post office, bank...
+The physical paper-handling of offline donations eats up your time and energy.
+Processing offline donations involves reminding the donor to send the check, lines at the post office delays, manually entering the check into your accounting system, adding contact information into your database, and printing thank you letters and tax receipts.

 All of these processes are automated through an online donation system.
-For example, at AssoConnect, donor’s contact information is automatically saved, which will strengthen your contact base and give you the opportunity to start communicating with your donors.
+For example, on AssoConnect, the donor's contact information is automatically saved in the connected database.
+This cuts out many steps, so you can focus on communicating with your donors.
 This is important when it comes to retaining them!
 We will dive deeper into donor retention later in this article.

 Let’s review the main benefits:

 - You have a wider reach.
-By going online, you can reach a much larger audience of potential donors that are interested in your cause.
+By going online, you reach a larger audience of potential donors who are interested in your cause.

 - It is cost-effective.
-While there may be a cost of initially implementing an online donation system, the automated process that you get with one of these systems saves time and money in the long run, and lets you focus on your mission!
+While there may be an initial cost of implementing an online donation system, the automated process provided saves you time and money in the long run, and lets you focus on your mission!

 - You can improve data collection.
 You can decide what information is necessary when someone makes a donation.
-This allows you to gather much more precise and accurate information on your donors, which can be a huge help for your communication strategy.
+This allows you to gather more precise and accurate information on your donors, which will refine your communication strategy.

-Peer-to-peer fundraising is a very popular fundraising strategy that turns your donors into fundraisers.
+Peer-to-peer fundraising is a very popular fundraising strategy that turns your donors into fundraising ambassadors.
 It is a type of crowdfunding that allows donors to set up campaign pages that help raise money for a shared cause.